Awakeri School Benchmarks Yrs 3 - 5

 1. Pays close attention to proportion and detail in painting and drawing.

-2. Can identify and describe an artists work.
+2. Can describe and give an opinion on an artist's work.

 Look at Benchmarks for